 7th April 2001 by Lord Blake of Braydeston.
 Over the years project funding has been obtained from government and National Lottery grants, the Parish Council, local fund-raising, loans, donations and events.

 Today the Hall continues to be a vibrant hub of sports, recreational and educational activities for all and is in great demand by clubs and societies.
 Active engagement by local people in the day to day running of the Hall is welcomed by its voluntary management committee of Trustees.
-Our constitution also states that all residents of Brundall and Braydeston can attend and vote at our Annual General Meetings.
+Our constitution also states that all residents of Brundall and Braydeston can attend and those over that age of 18 years can vote at our Annual General Meetings.

 © Brundall Local History Group www.brundallvillagehistory.org.uk